rainbows-gallery/rainbows-gallery.github.io/index.md

 # Link to our Organization
 [Link](https://github.com/rainbows-gallery)

-# How to Run Our App Locally
+# Future Improvements

-* Ensure you have [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) installed and accessible
+* Ability to edit profile photo
-* Clone our gallery-app repository onto your local device
+* Abilitly to delete your posts
-* cd into the the gallery-app/app folder
+* Admin ability to delete all posts
-* run meteor npm install
+* Cleaner, more modern design
-* run meteor npm run start
+* Star functionality